Tooth Extractions – Edmond, OK

 A surgical extraction is necessary when the tooth is impacted.
 In some cases, this may involve making an incision in the gum tissue to expose more of the tooth.
 We might also have to break the tooth into smaller sections and remove it piece by piece.

 After we closely examine your mouth, we can determine which option is best for you.
 We’ll also make sure your mouth is completely numb before beginning.
-We can even provide dental sedation to help you relax and get comfortable.
+We can even provide dental sedation to help you relax and get comfortable at our office near Piedmont.

 Caring for Your Smile After a Tooth Extraction